Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 The best part about the door is that it’s rigid and closes automatically, with three velcro straps to secure it.

-For anyone who has not tried them — those hinged doors are INCREDIBLE.Product review
+For anyone who has not tried them — those hinged doors are INCREDIBLE.Tent review

 Coleman 8-Person Instant Cabin Tent